cvan/paul.kinlan.me/content/2017-04-23-minifying-custom-elements.markdown

 ## Compressing inline HTML

 I did the exact same thing for the HTML minification.
-The `html-minifier` package is pretty neat and I played around with it to find some sane defaults that worked well.
+The `html-minifier` package is pretty neat, and I played around with it to find some sane defaults that worked well.

 ```